 - 1. Voluntary Suspension: A temporary interruption in progress of an individual's apprenticeship agreement at the request of the apprentice and granted by the sponsor.
 The program sponsor shall review apprentices in suspended status at least once each year to determine if the suspension is still appropriate. - 2.
 Advanced Standing or Credit: The sponsor may provide for advanced standing or credit for demonstrated competency, acquired experience, training or education in or related to the occupation.
-All sponsors need to ensure a fair and equitable process is applied to all apprentices seeking advanced standing or credit per WAC 296-05-316 (11). - 3.
-Sponsor Procedures: - a.
-In case of failure on the part of the apprentice to fulfill his/her obligation, the Tranquility Day Spa Apprenticeship Program shall have the authority to suspend or revoke the apprentice's agreement. - b.
-The apprentice shall be evaluated by the Tranquility Day Spa Apprenticeship Program to determine eligibility for advancement in their training program and receive the next scheduled pay increase.
-In these evaluations, consideration shall be given to apprenticeship training attendance, progress and daily employment records of the apprentice. - c.
-Unexcused absences will be cause for disciplinary action. - (1) Failure to call-in to report an absence. - (2) Failure to appear to shift without prior notice. - d.
-Excused absences must be allowed for: - (1) Illness of apprentice (must be verified). - (2) Trips and/or vacation.
-By prior approval of the Apprenticeship Program. - (3) Death in immediate family.
+All sponsors need to ensure a fair and equitable process is applied to all apprentices seeking advanced standing or credit per WAC 296-05-316 (11).

+3. Sponsor Procedures:

+a.
+Structure of the Joint Apprenticeship and Training Committee (JATC)

+- (1) Members of the JATC will be selected by the groups they represent. - (2) Membership will be composed of an equal number of representatives of the employer(s) and of the employees represented by a bona fide collective bargaining agent(s).